 (40 – 49%)

-Candidates meeting the minimum requirements (APS or M-Score) for the BA (Visual Art) Degree will be invited to an entrance assessment opportunity comprising the following:
+Candidates meeting the minimum requirements for the BA (Visual Art) Degree will be invited to an entrance assessment opportunity comprising the following:

 A portfolio submission including the two compulsory works as described overleaf

 The assessment commences at 08:30 on the set dates and candidates are required to bring a sheet of white cartridge paper (size A2), a set of pencils, an eraser, a pen and lunch.

 For additional information about the Visual Art Department please log onto www.uj.ac.za/visualart